 Each player who makes his bid exactly scores 10 points plus the number of tricks won.
-EXAMPLE: Evelyn bid four and won four tricks.
+For example, Evelyn bid four and won four tricks.
 She scores 14 points (10+4).
 Frank bid zero and won zero tricks.
 He scores 10 points (10+0).

 The player with the highest total score at the end of the game is the winner.

 - Some people play in reverse.
 That is, the largest hand is played first and each player only receives one card for the final hand.
 Some dislike this rule because it makes it harder for a player who's behind to come back and win.

 - Some players run from one card up to the maximum and then back down to one.
 Other players start at the maximum, run down to one card, and then back up to the maximum.

 - Some people prefer to play that the total number of tricks bid cannot equal the number available.
 For example, if it's the fifth hand, the total number of tricks bid cannot equal five.
 This ensures that at least one player will fail to make his bid on each hand.

 - Some players use simultaneous bidding.
 In this variation, everyone decides what they'll bid for each and then all players reveal their bids simultaneously.
 Most commonly, this is done by placing one or two fists on the table, counting to three and having everyone reveal a number of fingers at the same time.

 - In a Spanish version of the game, known as La Podrida, players who cannot follow suit must play a trump card if they have one.

 - Some people score so that players who miss their bid score one point for each trick taken.
 For example, George bid three and won four tricks.
 He doesn't score the 10 point bonus, but he does score four points.